HiveMinds/bash-apt-installer/Readme.md

 # Remove the submodules if they were still in the repo.
 git rm --cached dependencies/bash-package-installer

-# Remove and re-create the submodule directory.
+# Remove and create a directory for the dependencies.
-rm -r dependencies/bash-package-installer
+rm -r dependencies
-mkdir -p dependencies/bash-package-installer
+mkdir -p dependencies

 # (Re) add the BATS submodules to this repository.
 git submodule add --force https://github.com/hiveminds/bash-package-installer dependencies/bash-package-installer